-Horny goat weed is commonly used by mouth for sexual performance problems, such as erectile dysfunction (ED) and low sexual desire.
-It is also used for weak back and knees, joint pain, arthritis, mental and physical fatigue, and memory loss along with many other conditions.
-But there is limited scientific research to support any of these uses.
+People use horny goat weed for sexual performance problems, such as erectile dysfunction (ED) and low sexual desire, as well as weak and brittle bones (osteoporosis), health problems after menopause, and joint pain, but there is limited scientific research to support any of these uses.

 How effective is it?

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, Ineffective, and Insufficient Evidence to Rate.

 The effectiveness ratings for HORNY GOAT WEED are as follows:

 Insufficient evidence to rate effectiveness for...

 - Weak and brittle bones (osteoporosis).
 Taking a specific extract of horny goat weed for 24 months in combination with calcium supplements decreases bone loss of the spine and hip in women who have passed menopause better than taking calcium alone.
 Chemicals in the extract act somewhat like the hormone estrogen.

 - Health problems after menopause.Taking horny goat weed water extract for 6 months can decrease cholesterol and increase estrogen levels in postmenopausal women.